2. Historical survey, 1:11-2:14

 Paul's apologia: i] His conversion and call, v11-17: a) Christ's gospel is Paul's gospel, v11-12.
 Paul begins by arguing that the gospel he proclaims is not a product of human devising, and certainly not something taught him by some other person, rather, it came directly by divine revelation.
 The gospel which Paul proclaims is actually a revelation that was given him by God through the person of Jesus Christ.
 Paul may be referring to his Damascus road confrontation with Jesus, but also possibly to the time he spent in Arabia where he grew in his understanding of God's grace in Christ.

 gar "-" - for.
 Variant de, "but/and", may be read as a connective and so untranslated.
-Sometimes gar serves as a connective and they may well be its function here, but it could be introducing a causal clause explaining why those who do not preach the gospel that was originally accepted by the Galatians should be rightly condemned, v9, namely because their gospel is of human origin.
+Sometimes gar serves as a connective and that may well be its function here, but it could be introducing a causal clause explaining why those who do not preach the gospel that was originally accepted by the Galatians should be rightly condemned, v9, namely because their gospel is of human origin.

 gnwrizw pres.
-"I want [you] to know" - I make known.
+"I want [you] to know" - i make known.
 A formula statement, "take note of this"; "I tell you brothers", Barclay.

 uJp (uJpo) + gen. "-" - by [me].
 Expressing agency.